module17/tvscraper/README.md

 Hard-coded to use tvpassport HTML for Rogers cable Toronto - Digital Adapter

 ### Sample usage and output
-dk:tvscraper module17$ php tvscraper.php | less
+dk:tvscraper module17$ ./tvscraper | less

     Schedule for 7:30pm